awslabs/multi-model-server/README.md

 curl -X POST http://127.0.0.1:8080/resnet-18/predict -F "input0=@kitten.jpg"
 ```

-The result was some json that told us our image likely held a tabby cat.
+The result was some JSON that told us our image likely held a tabby cat.
 The highest prediction was:

 ```json
 "class": "n02123045 tabby, tabby cat",